 What Is a Public Swimming Pool?

-The Michigan Department of Environmental Quality (MDEQ) swimming pool rules define a public swimming or spa pool as "an artificial body of water … used for the purpose of swimming, wading, recreation, or instruction."
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) swimming pool rules define a public swimming or spa pool as "an artificial body of water … used for the purpose of swimming, wading, recreation, or instruction."
 Facilities having public pools consist of schools, hotels, apartments, campgrounds, hospitals, fitness centers, condominiums and neighborhood association, etc.